DGalexander/DGalexander.github.io/_posts/IMD_PDNP.md

 LSOA <- readOGR(dsn = "/tmp/LSOA.GeoJSON", layer = "OGRGeoJSON")
 {% endhighlight %}

+## Subset the .GEOjson file with the LSOA codes for the Peak District

 {% highlight r %}
 PDNP_LSOA <- subset(LSOA, LSOA$LSOA11CD %in% LSOA_PDNP)
 {% endhighlight %}

+## Merge the spatial layer with the data frame to display the spatial layer

 {% highlight r %}
 ## Merge data frame with spatial polygons layer
 IMD_PDNP_LSOA <- sp::merge(PDNP_LSOA, IMD15, by.x="LSOA11CD", by.y="LSOA code (2011)")
 {% endhighlight %}

+## Set the column data to numeric to be used for analysis

 {% highlight r %}
 ## Set the data to numeric
 IMD_PDNP_LSOA$'IMD Decile' <- as.numeric(IMD_PDNP_LSOA$'IMD Decile')
 {% endhighlight %}

+## Set the colour bin for the thematic choropleth map

 {% highlight r %}
 ## Create the color bin
 pal <- colorBin("YlOrRd", domain = IMD_PDNP_LSOA$'IMD Decile', n=
 {% endhighlight %}

+## Create a label popup when the polygon is selected

 {% highlight r %}
 ## Create a Popup